 And why not?
-Well I guess it all depends on what you want to get out of your running.
-Running 5km over and over again is an exercise that just gets you good at, well, running 5km.
-And I am now 13 weeks out from the Berlin Marathon, so focusing solely on the shorter distances just isn’t what I need to be doing right now.
+Well, I am now 13 weeks out from the Berlin Marathon, so focusing solely on the 5km distance isn’t really what I need to be doing for the next few months.
 While this was a perfect foundation-building month, from here on out I need to be stepping up the longer distances every week, working up to a 20 mile run in early September.
-In marathon training, rest days are just as important as running days, allowing your body time to recover and stay injury-free after the more gruelling speed or distance workouts.

 Running every day also doesn’t allow much time for other sports or types of training.
 I’ve recently taken up a fantastic Friday lunchtime boxing class at work, a really intense 60-minute session which provides a full cardio, upper body and core strength workout.
 Coming home from work on Fridays after that class, knowing that I STILL had to go out for a 5km run, all seemed a little unnecessary.
-Doing some kind of exercise every day is totally fine, but instead of just running and running, what if I swapped one of those early morning runs for a home calisthenics or strength training session?
-Surely that would be more beneficial for me in the long term.
+I’m happy to go back to a more varied weekly routine which will hopefully be of benefit to my overall fitness.

 Childcare was also a bit of an issue for me at times.
 If you are a parent to young children as I am, you can’t just leave them unattended and go for a run whenever you like.
 At many times, running became a logistical challenge, juggling snatched half-hours here and there when my husband was home.
 This only intensified when he went away travelling for the last five days of the month, leaving me having to call in childcare favours from family and friends, which seemed a bit much when I had already run six times that week.
 Despite all this, I’m really glad I took up the June run streak challenge, which has totally normalised for me doing some kind of exercise every day, and set me up with all kinds of new ideas for getting exercise into my weekly routine.
 I’m hugely full of respect for those runners out there who manage to keep a run streak going for years on end, what an amazing feat!